expo/expo/docs/pages/versions/unversioned/sdk/firebase-analytics.md

 <APIInstallSection />

-When using the web platform, you'll also need to run `npx expo install firebase`, which installs the Firebase JS SDK.
+When using the [web platform](/workflow/web/), you'll also need to run the `npx expo install firebase`, to install the Firebase JS SDK.

 ## Configuration

-### With native Firebase SDK
+### With React Native Firebase

-If you are using `expo-firebase-analytics` with React Native Firebase, you'll have to install the native Firebase SDK using the `npx expo install` command:
+If you are using `expo-firebase-analytics` with [React Native Firebase](https://rnfirebase.io/) library, you'll have to install the library using the following command:

 <Terminal cmd={["$ npx expo install @react-native-firebase/app"]} />

 This will ensure that the `@react-native-firebase/app` dependency version is compatible with the Expo SDK version your project uses.

 Also, make sure that you have React Native Firebase set up correctly in your project.
-For more information on how to configure it, see [using the native Firebase SDK](/guides/setup-native-firebase/#setup).
+For more information on how to set it up, see [Install and initialize React Native Firebase](/guides/using-firebase/#install-and-initialize-react-native-firebase).

 ### Expo Go: Limitations & configuration

-The use of Native Firebase Analytics requires that the google-services configuration is bundled and linked into your app.
-Since Expo Go loads projects on demand, it does not have the google-services configuration linked into its app-bundle.
+The use of native Firebase Analytics requires that the [Google services configuration](/guides/using-firebase/#step-4-provide-google-services-configuration) is bundled and linked into your app.
+Since Expo Go loads projects on demand, it does not have the Google services configuration linked into the app bundle.

-Instead, Expo Go relies on a JavaScript-based implementation of Firebase Analytics to log events.
-This means that certain native life-cycle events are not recorded in the standard client, but you can still use `logEvent` to record events.
+Expo Go relies on a JavaScript-based implementation of Firebase Analytics to log events.
+This means that certain native life-cycle events are not recorded in the standard client, but you can still use [`logEvent()`](#analyticslogeventname-properties) method to record events.

-You may want to use Firebase Analytics in Expo Go to verify that you are logging events at the time you intend to and with the data that you want to attach without having to do a standalone app build.
+You can use Firebase Analytics in Expo Go to verify that you are logging events when you intend to, and with the data you want to attach without having to build an application binary that can be submitted to app stores.
 To set this up, ensure that the Firebase web configuration is set in **app.json** and that `measurementId` exists in your firebase config.
-If `measurementId` doesn't exist, then you need to enable or update Google Analytics in your Firebase project.

-**app.json**
+Here is an example of how to configure **app.json** to add `measurementId`:

 ```json
 {